williamaditama/covid-contact-tracing/README.md

 # Crowder: COVID Risk Visualization
 Have you ever needed to go somewhere, except you're not sure how safe it is, during these dark times of Covid?
+Well we have...

 We present **Crowder**, an app which visualizes how risky particular locations are, in terms of catching Covid.
 The app relies on crowd contribution, so the more users using the app the more accurate it is.

 ## Risk scalar field
 > "Aren't we all just Gaussian curves, walking around, f**king each other's brains out?"